RoaaM/Big_Mart_Sales/README.md

 This dataset provides a rich resource for exploring retail trends, conducting market analysis, and building predictive models to understand and improve sales performance within the Big Mart supermarket chain.

 ## In this notebook:
-I have conducted an extensive analysis of this dataset and have implemented several machine learning models to extract valuable insights and predictions based on the dataset's attributes.
-Additionally, I have developed a user-friendly dashboard to visualize and clarify the dataset, making it more comprehensible and accessible for further exploration and analysis
+I have conducted an extensive analysis of this dataset and have implemented several machine-learning models to extract valuable insights and predictions based on the dataset's attributes.